List of mayors of Sassari

 The Mayor of Sassari is an elected politician who, along with the Sassari's City Council, is accountable for the strategic government of Sassari in Sardinia, Italy.

-The current Mayor is Nanni Campus, a centre-right independent and former Mayor from 2000 to 2005, who was elected on 30 June 2019.
+The elected Mayor is Giuseppe Mascia, a member of the Democratic Party who was elected on 9 June 2024.

 Overview

 According to the Italian Constitution, the Mayor of Sassari is member of the City Council.

 The Mayor is elected by the population of Sassari, who also elect the members of the City Council, controlling the Mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
 The Mayor is entitled to appoint and release the members of his government.

 Since 1995 the Mayor is elected directly by Sassari's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.